KeshavSanthanam/keshavsanthanam.github.io/_posts/2026-01-06-seller-psychology.md

 **"Business has so much potential"**
 - Translation: I haven't captured it, maybe you can
 - Either they lack skills/capital/motivation, or potential isn't real
-- Ask: What's stopping you from capturing it?
+- "What's stopping you from capturing it?"
 (Usually reveals the real constraint)

 **"Family doesn't want the business"**
 - Can be great opportunity if business is solid